glouppe/info8010-deep-learning/lecture4.md

 class: middle

 Although OverFeat is one of the earliest successful networks for object detection, its architecture comes with several **drawbacks**:
-- it is a disjoint system (2 disjoint heads with their respective losses);
+- it is a disjoint system (2 disjoint heads with their respective losses, ad-hoc merging procedure);
 - it optimizes for localization rather than detection;
 - it cannot reason about global context and thus requires significant post-processing to produce coherent detections.